armindelgosar/Polling-server/README.md

-# Polling server realtime simulator
+# Polling server real-time simulator

-This project simulated a polling server scheduled by RM algorithm for single server systems.
+This project simulated a polling server scheduled by RM algorithm for single-server systems.

 Here is the valid input format:
 In `samples` directory put your values in `.txt` format like this sample: